CarloMicieli/roundhouse/.github/COPILOT_INSTRUCTIONS.md

 # GitHub Copilot Instructions

 ## General instructions
+- When working on tasks, check the documentation in the `docs/` folder and update it if your change affects behavior or usage.
 - Ask for confirmation before cancelling or removing any existing code, unless explicitely requested

 ## Commits